ViviLearns2Code/vivilearns2code.github.io/_posts/2021-03-12-diving-into-controller-runtime.md

 The first question is answered by the manager's `cache` component, the second by its `client` component.
 Let's look at them next.

 ## The Manager's Components
 A manager's `client` component is responsible for read and write operations in general.
 The `cache` actually has two functions: 1) it manages informers and therefore keeps our controller in the loop regarding resource updates and 2) it caches data in a local index to reduce load on the k8s apiserver.
-The client component reuses the cache component for some cached read operations.
+The client component reuses the cache component for cached read operations.

 ```golang
 /* snipped source code from https://github.com/kubernetes-sigs/controller-runtime/blob/release-0.7/pkg/manager/internal.go */